meilisearch/documentation/references/dump.md

 # Dumps

 The `dumps` route allows the creation of database dumps.
-Dumps are `.tar.gz` files that can be used to launch MeiliSearch.
+Dumps are `.dump` files that can be used to launch MeiliSearch.
 Dumps are compatible between MeiliSearch versions.

 Creating a dump is also referred to as exporting it, whereas launching MeiliSearch with a dump is referred to as importing it.

-During a [dump export](/references/dump.md#create-a-dump), all indexes of the current instance are exported—together with their documents and settings—and saved as a single `.tar.gz` file.
+During a [dump export](/references/dump.md#create-a-dump), all indexes of the current instance are exported—together with their documents and settings—and saved as a single `.dump` file.

-During a dump import, all indexes contained in the indicated `.tar.gz` file are imported along with their associated documents and settings.
+During a dump import, all indexes contained in the indicated `.dump` file are imported along with their associated documents and settings.
 Any existing index with the same uid as an index in the dump file will be overwritten.

 Dump imports are [performed at launch](/guides/advanced_guides/configuration.md#import-dump) using an option.
 [Batch size](/guides/advanced_guides/configuration.md#dump-batch-size) can also be set at this time.